coding-jam/rest-bricks/README.md

 # rest-bricks
-CNJ Rest-Bricks: Applicazioni backend e frontend da combinare come volete
+CNJ Rest-Bricks: backend and frontend applications, useful to learn every kind of framework